How do I delay my period?

 Monophasic 21-day pills (e.g. Microgynon, Cilest, Gedarel)

-You take a combined pill for 21 days, followed by seven days without pills, and it’s within these seven days that you have a withdrawal bleed like a period.
-However to avoid having a bleed you can start a new packet of pills straight after you finish the last pill to miss out the seven day break.
+You take a combined pill for 21 days, followed by 4 to 7 days without pills, and it’s within this break that you have a withdrawal bleed like a period.
+However to avoid having a bleed you can start a new packet of pills straight after you finish the last pill to miss out the break.
 This is continuous or back-to-back pill taking and is a safe way to avoid a withdrawal bleed.

 Everyday Pill (ED) (e.g. Microgynon ED and Femodene ED)